JEREMYENGELBRECHT/softidoc/AngularUnifiedUI/Clientele.Unity/_StarterComponent/readme.txt

 c.
 Factory and Service both are singletons and they live for the lifetime of the application.
 The only difference is that "Service" will initialise/construct on declaration and Factory will initialise/construct on construction of the object/controller it is being injected into.

 Adding my Views
-1. Copy the MyComponentViews folder to /Views/MyComponent/ renaming MyComponent to match the urls you defined in your Clientele.MyComponent.Routes.js file
+1. Copy the MyComponentViews folder to /Views/MyComponent/ renaming MyComponent to match the urls you defined in your SoftiDoc.MyComponent.Routes.js file
 2. Add corresponding html files to the folder ( no html, body , script or head tags - only those that normally exist in the Body )

 How do I add security
 1. The title navigation and side application navigation are automatically taken care of by the Host using the requiredClaims you configured in the application registration.
 2. In the html view you can use the "authorise-access" directive as an element for authorisation nesting or as an attribute for a component:
 E.g.
-<authorise-access sectionname="MyComponent Section" claim-required="Clientele.MyComponent.Upload" redirect="false">    Content in here.. child components </authorise-access>
+<authorise-access sectionname="MyComponent Section" claim-required="SoftiDoc.MyComponent.Upload" redirect="false">    Content in here.. child components </authorise-access>
 or
-<div authorise-access sectionname="MyComponent Section" claim-required="Clientele.MyComponent.Upload" redirect="false"> Content in here.. child components </div>
+<div authorise-access sectionname="MyComponent Section" claim-required="SoftiDoc.MyComponent.Upload" redirect="false"> Content in here.. child components </div>

 Directive Options:
 1.	redirect [ false: text will be replaced with section name, true : the entire view is redirected to a noaccess page]